 The lens and the frame of the sunglasses need to have the same size and protection DNA, with each lens individually cut for the frame in which it is housed.

-The lens must be able to withstand a 1.1 pound mass dropped from 50 inches, as well as a quarter-inch projectile shot at 150 feet per second from ten yards away, without breaking, cracking, coming out of the frame, or in any way touching the eye or the surrounding tissue.
+The lens must be able to withstand a 1.1-pound mass dropped from 50 inches, and a quarter-inch projectile shot at 150 feet per second from ten yards away, without breaking, cracking, coming out of the frame, or touching the eye or the surrounding tissue in any way.

 WHY THIS MATTERS From gravel to shrapnel, anything that reaches the eye could be catastrophic.
 By meeting this ANSI specification, Gargoyles sunglasses are guaranteed to keep the wearer’s eyes safe from any projectile that might otherwise cause significant damage.

-A 1.1 pound pointed projectile is dropped from a height of over 50 inches directly onto the lens.
-In order to pass the test, This violent impact must not break or even crack the lens, and the lens must stay in the frame without touching the eye or its surrounding tissue.
+A 1.1 pound, pointed projectile is dropped from a height more than 50 inches directly onto the lens.
+In order to pass the test, this violent impact must not break or even crack the lens, and the lens must stay in the frame without touching the eye or its surrounding tissue.

-A quarter-inch projectile is shot at the lenses at 150 or 650 fps (feet per second or 102/440 miles per hour), at a distance of only ten yards.
-The sunglasses must be able to take this punishment without the lenses cracking , breaking, falling out of the frame, or touching the eye.
+A quarter-inch projectile is shot at the lenses at 150 or 650 fps (feet per second or 102/440 miles per hour), from a distance of only ten yards.
+The sunglasses must be able to take this punishment without the lenses cracking, breaking, falling out of the frame, or touching the eye.

-A chart is placed at a distance of 20 feet, with lines at both an X and Y axis.
-When the sunglasses are placed in front of an eyepiece, the viewer must be able to see at least 20 lines of resolution from 20 feet away clearly and distinctly without any blurring or distortion.
+A chart is placed at a distance of 20 feet from the sunglasses, with lines at both an X and Y axis.
+When the sunglasses are placed in front of an eyepiece, the viewer must be able to clearly and distinctly see at least 20 lines of resolution without any blurring or distortion.